yihsuan29/Multi-Gate-Stock-Transformer/Proposal_Slide/Proposal.md

 1. Borrow stock, sell at high price.
 2. Buy back at lower price when it falls.
 3. Return to owner.

+Short selling interest:<br>the amount of stocks being short.

 ![top-right height:300px](Images/ShortSelling.png)

 ---